Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 This should help in correcting any errors introduced due to position dependent friction.
 Note that disabling this might cause fit to fail, it is recommended to keep this enabled at all times unless you have no reference data available.

+**absval = _'yes'_**
+If enabled the absolute value of the real and complex part is used instead of just the real part.
+Note that the use of the lock-in's 'autophase' function is still required to correctly determine the sign.

+**relref = _'yes'_**
+This makes the reference dimensionless by dividing it by the voltage across the whole potentiometer.
+This is useful when comparing measurements for which the potentiometer's voltage was different.
+Note that if this is used the parameters 'a' and 'b' should be calculated using the dimensionless reference as well.

 **timepos = _int_**\
 **sigfreqpos = _int_**\
 **sigXpos = _int_**\